ericfromspringfield1/covid-19-state-stats-site/README.md

-# covid-19-state-stats-site
+# covid19StateStats
-Small site to see daily Coronavirus stats from each state
+Stats from COVID-19 by state